andreslilloortiz/Mimir/README.md

 - Multi-Format Ingestion: Supports PDF, Word, Markdown, and Text files.

-- Interactive UI: Built with Streamlit for easy document management and graph visualization.
+- Modern & Clean UI: Features a minimalist interface with dedicated navigation for chatting and document management, utilizing distinct views for a clutter-free experience.

 ## Prerequisites